Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 XS machines use two heaps: the chunks heap and the slots heap.

 Chunks are blocks of variable size that the garbage collector can move to compact memory.
 XS stores strings, buffers, arrays, etc into chunks.
-On micro-controllers without a dedicated memory management unit, chunks are also useful to store any kind of data.
+On microcontrollers without a dedicated memory management unit, chunks are also useful to store any kind of data.
 For instance Piu uses chunks to store its containment hierarchy.

 Slots are blocks of fixed size (four times the size of a pointer) that never move.
 XS maintains a list of free slots, slots are allocated from the list and freed into the list by the garbage collector.